opstrace/opstrace/docs/references/faq.md

 ## How do I connect to my single sign-on provider, such as Okta?

 The built-in authentication is provided to our users for free as a convenience.
-To configure single sign-on [email us](mailto:hello@opstrace.com) about our commercial version.
+To freely configure single sign-on [email us](mailto:hello@opstrace.com) about our commercial version.

 ## How is your commercial version priced?

 Just because you send more and more data to the Opstrace cluster doesn't mean you should pay us more.
 We charge a flat _per-user_ price.
-Because we make money by people who gain value from our platform, we are therefore highly aligned with our users to be both transparent about the overall costs and to work to drive down those costs (which is typically dominated by the backend storage).
+Because we make money by people who gain value from our platform, we are therefore highly aligned with our users to be both transparent about the overall costs and to work to drive down those costs (which is typically dominated by storage).